mfs409/jetlag/src/storage/a_design_that_uses_all_three_kinds_of_state.md

 ## A Design That Uses All Three Kinds Of State

-In this tutorial, we're going to build one example mini-game.
+In this chapter, we're going to build one game.
 In the game, the hero needs to dodge enemies and collect coins.
 The hero can go to the destination at any time, and when it does, all the coins it collects will get added to the bank.
 Every bundle of five coins will get turned into a ruby.

-This creates some interesting storage requirements:
+This design creates some interesting storage requirements:

 - During gameplay, we'll need to track how many coins have been collected.
   However, if the hero collides with an enemy, those coins will be dropped.